School of Health Professions :: Programs of Study

 >> What are the admission guidelines to the program?

-Applicants must also complete college level BIO 141 and BIO 142 (Human Anatomy & Physiology I-II, 4 credits each) as prerequisites with a grade of "C" or higher (must be completed within 5 years of entering program).
-The BIO 141 must be completed by the end of Spring 2018 and BIO 142 by the end of Summer 2018 to be eligible for 2018 program.
-(Science courses must have a lab.)
-A high school senior will only be considered if they can meet all the same prerequisites and minimum 2.75 GPA as other applicants.
+Note: A high school senior will only be considered if they can meet all the same prerequisites and minimum GPAs as other applicants.
 A couple of high schools in the region may offer BIO 141 for Dual Enrollment credit.
 (A high school Anatomy/Physiology course will not meet the BIO 141 requirement.)

 >> Is admission to the program very competitive?
 How is admission determined?

 Approximately 80-90 new students will be admitted each year to the fall Nursing program.
 In 2017, there were 125 qualified applicants considered.
-Program admission decisions are based on the results of the nursing entrance examination, cumulative GPA, and interview.
+Program admission decisions are based on the results of the nursing entrance examination (Kaplan scores must be in the 45th percentile in all categories to be considered) and GPA.
 Entrance exam details are announced by mail in March (just prior to the exam being administered).

 >> Who makes the admission decisions?
 When are the results given to the applicants?